The information of high-dimensional time-bin encoded photons: Calculating the conditional probabilities and conditional mutual information

 If we have error correcting codes for both (1,1) and (2,2)-frames, then the total amount of extractable information is the sum of the information for the two cases, {\it i.e.}, $H_{d}(A:B|K_A=1,K_B=1)+H_{d}(A:B|K_A=2,K_B=2)$.
 In general, the information we can extract using only $(x,y)$-frames is calculated using the conditional probabilities (\ref{pkakb}) and (\ref{condprobs}).
 As $x$ and $y$ become large, the resulting expressions become more complex.
 Nevertheless, we can still obtain analytic expressions by following the same straightforward procedure.

 As Alice and Bob publicly announce $K_A$ and $K_B$, they are losing all the information contained within the correlation of these quantities.
 It is possible to develop approaches that retain some of this information.
-As we show in Sec. \ref{secII}, the correlations in $K_A$ and $K_B$ give a total contribution of $H(K_A,K_B)$ bits per frame to the total shared information per frame.
+As showed in Sec. \ref{secII}, the correlations in $K_A$ and $K_B$ give a total contribution of $H(K_A,K_B)$ bits per frame to the total shared information per frame.
 In terms of bits per detected photon pair, we can gain an additional $H(K_A,K_B)/(\eta_A\eta_B\lambda+q^2)$ bits per photon.
 In practice, protocols generally will access a certain fraction $f$ of these bits, where $0\le f\le 1$.
-A protocol that retains some of the {\it frame-to-frame} information contained within $P(K_A,K_B)$ will be outlined in a sequel to the current work.